Seiko-Kai Shito-Ryu Karate-Do Australia

 retrictions back then he was not allowed

-to test for Black Belt until 1989, when he
+to test for Black Belt until 1989.
+Looking

 those of his seniors.